siddhartha-gadgil/LeanAide/resources/MathDoc.md

     * **errors**: (OPTIONAL) A list of elements of type `error`.
 Each element of type `error` is as follows:
       * **error**: An error in a proof or calculation.
 Report only actual errors, with missing steps reported in the 'missing' field.
 Give a JSON string.
   * **cases**: A proof by cases or proof by induction, with a list of cases.
 Give a JSON object.
 The keys and corresponding values are as follows.
-    * **split_kind**: one of 'iff' (for two sides of an implication), 'match' (for pattern matching), 'condition' (if based on a condition being true or false) and 'groups' (for more complex cases).
+    * **split_kind**: one of 'logical' (for two sides of an implication or multiple statements to be proved), 'match' (for pattern matching), 'condition' (if based on a condition being true or false) and 'groups' (for more complex cases).
     * **on**: The variable or expression on which the cases are being done.
-Write 'implication' for two sides of an 'iff' statement.
+Write 'disjunction' for two sides of an 'iff' statement or multiple statements to be proved.
 Give a JSON string.
     * **proof_cases**: A list of elements of type `case`.
 Each element of type `case` is as follows:
       * **case**: A case in a proof by cases or proof by induction.
 Give a JSON object.
 The keys and corresponding values are as follows.
-        * **condition**: The case condition or pattern; for induction one of 'base' or 'induction-step' Give a JSON string.
+        * **condition**: The case condition or pattern; for induction one of 'base' or 'induction-step'; for a side of an 'iff' statement or a disjuntion, write the claim being proved.
+Give a JSON string.
         * **proof**: A proof of a lemma, theorem or claim, having the same structure as a `math_document`.
 Give a JSON list, with each element of the list is a JSON object with exactly one *key-value pair*, with the *key* one of `let`, `assume`, `def`, `assert`, `theorem`, `problem`, `cases`, `induction`, `contradiction`, `conclude`, `remark`.
         * **missing**: (OPTIONAL) A list of elements of type `missing`.
 Each element of type `missing` is as follows:
           * **missing**: A  problem that need to be solved or results that need to be proved to complete the proof.
 Standard results/criteria may be omitted from the proof: include them in the 'deduced_from' field.
 Give a JSON string.